 Cockroaches need water to survive.
 These pests also like to hide and breed in moist places.

-Drips from the faucets or leaks from damaged or broken pipes, especially under the bathroom and kitchen sink, could be the source of your roach problems.
+Leaks from faucets or broken pipes, particularly under bathroom and kitchen sinks, could be the reason for your roach issue.

 Therefore, seal or mend leaking pipes as quickly as possible.